 What is Home Care?

-Home Care is a service whereby you receive a variety of care services in your own home.
+Home Care is receiving care in your own home.
+It’s the preferred option for most people, their families, and the federal government.
 You do not have to travel anywhere, or get dressed up to leave the house!
 A carer will travel to you and provide you with care and support in your own home.
 Sometimes the thought of having a stranger in your home can be a little scary - find out what you can expect when someone provides care services in your home.

 Whether you are paying for Home Care yourself, or you have been allocated a Home Care Package by the government, you are free to choose which provider you use, and which services you want them to provide.
 This is called Consumer Directed Care and allows you to control the care you receive.